The care and maintenance of mahogany decks – a staple of South Shore homes

 How Often Should Mahogany Decks be Maintained in the Boston Area?

 We recommend staining mahogany decks at least every two years, to keep it looking nice and the wood protected from our harsh New England winters.

 Many of our clients have us on speed-dial every Spring because the mahogany looks weathered after just one season.

 Here are step-by-step instructions from Benjamin Moore that will give you an idea of exactly HOW to stain your deck if you’re interested in doing it yourself

-Can I replace one or two deck boards without replacing the whole Mahogany Deck?
+Can I replace a few deck boards without replacing the whole Mahogany Deck?

 Yes, mahogany one to two deck boards can rot because they sit in areas of dampness.

 When replacing the boards, be sure to stain the underside, sides and cuts before placing the new mahogany board in place.
 You can then stain the top of the board along with the rest of the deck.